-- Change in Vehicle Miles Traveled (VMT) per capita. - Change in percent of congested VMT (at or below 35 mph). - Change in commute mode share (travel to work or school). - Change in percent of distressed state highway lane-miles. - Change in Pavement Condition Index (local streets and roads). - Change in percent of highway bridge lane-miles in need of replacement or rehabilitation (Sufficiency Rating of 80 or below). - Change in percent of transit assets that have surpassed the FTA useful life period. - Change in highway Buffer Index (the extra time cushion that most travelers add to their average travel time when planning trips to ensure on-time arrival). - Change in fatalities and serious injuries per capita. - Change in fatalities and serious injuries per VMT. - Change in percent of housing and jobs within 0.5 miles of transit stops with frequent transit service. - Change in mean commute travel time (to work or school). - Change in acres of agricultural land. - Change in CO2 emissions reduction per capita.
+- Change in Vehicle Miles Traveled (VMT) per capita - Change in percent of congested VMT (at or below 35 mph)

+- Change in commute mode share (travel to work or school) - Change in percent of distressed state highway lane-miles - Change in Pavement Condition Index (local streets and roads) - Change in percent of highway bridge lane-miles in need of replacement or rehabilitation (Sufficiency Rating of 80 or below) - Change in percent of transit assets that have surpassed the FTA useful life period - Change in highway Buffer Index (the extra time cushion that most travelers add to their average travel time when planning trips to ensure on-time arrival) - Change in fatalities and serious injuries per capita - Change in fatalities and serious injuries per VMT - Change in percent of housing and jobs within 0.5 miles of transit stops with frequent transit service - Change in mean commute travel time (to work or school) - Change in acres of agricultural land - Change in CO2 emissions reduction per capita - Changes in accessibility and on-time performance - Change in farebox recovery ratio

 The project level benefit evaluation shall include a Caltrans generated benefit/cost estimate, including life-cycle costs for projects proposed in the ITIP.
-For the RTIP, the regions may choose between the Caltrans estimate and their own estimate (explain why the Caltrans estimate was not used.
-The project level evaluation must explain how the project is consistent with Executive Order B-30-15. and identify the estimated impact the project will have on the annual cost of operating and maintaining the state's transportation system.
-The evaluation should shall be conducted by each region and by Caltrans before the RTIPs and the ITIP are submitted to the Commission for incorporation into the STIP.
-Each RTIP and the ITIP submitted to the Commission will be accompanied by a report on its performance and cost effectiveness.
-A project level evaluation shall also be conducted for existing STIP projects with a total project cost of \$50 million or greater or a total STIP programmed amount of \$15 million or greater if construction is programmed in the STIP and CEQA was completed for the project after a region adopted its 2012 RTIP or, for Caltrans, after submittal of the 2012 ITIP.
+For the RTIP, the regions may choose between the Caltrans estimate and their own estimate (explain why the Caltrans estimate was not used).
+The project level evaluation must explain how the project is consistent with Executive Order B-30-15.
+The evaluation shall be conducted by each region and by Caltrans before the RTIPs and the ITIP are submitted to the Commission for incorporation into the STIP.